John Gavin (convict): Life

 Born in 1829, Gavin was convicted of an offence while still a juvenile, and was transported to Western Australia as a Parkhurst apprentice, arriving on board Shepherd in October 1843.

-On 3 April 1844, he was tried for the murder of his employer's son, 18-year-old George Pollard.
+On 3 April 1844, he was tried for the murder of his employer's son, 15-year-old George Pollard.
 He confessed to killing the sleeping victim with an adze, but he seemed unaware of a rational motive.
-Three days later he was publicly hanged outside the Round House in Fremantle.
+Three days later he was publicly hanged outside the Round House in Fremantle "on a gallows erected 10 yd north of the Round House entrance."
 After a death mask had been taken and his brain studied for "scientific purposes" he was buried in the sand hills to the south without a ceremony.